camilotejeiro/camilotejeiro.github.io/_posts/2022-01-03-zero-ewaste-reuse-repair-repeat.md

 increase in perceived value by consumers and hence a higher market price.
 (one can even envision gold/silver/bronze seals for different durability and repairability specs).

-Initially particiaption in such a program can be made free-of-charge as an incentive to manufacturers, with time as the program is streamlined and the reputation of the program grows, application fees will be put in place to shoulder the cost of the program away from taxpayers pockets.
+Initially participation in such a program can be made free-of-charge as an incentive to manufacturers, with time as the program is streamlined and the reputation of the program grows, application fees will be put in place to shoulder the cost of the program away from taxpayers pockets.